-1. Carpus of cheliped smooth and naked, lacking granules on upper surface or ante- rior margin • Carpus of cheliped with distinct granules or tubercles and short hairs on upper surface 2.
+1. Carpus of cheliped smooth and naked, lacking granules on upper surface or anterior margin 2.
 Anterolateral margin of carapace, between base of exorbital tooth and cervical groove, smooth, without tubercles or denticles.
 Teeth on lower orbital margin in cluster.
 Merus of second and third pereiopods almost cylindrical - Anterolateral margin of carapace, between base of exorbital tooth and cervical groove, with few to many tubercles or denticles.
 Lower orbital margin with row of teeth.
 Merus of second and third pereiopods compressed, distinctly higher than wide 3.
-Merus of third pereiopod more than 6 times as long as high Merus of third pereiopod less than 6 times as long as high 4.
+Merus of third pereiopod more than 6 times as long as high 4.
 Palm of chela smooth, or granular only in extreme basal part.
 Meri of P2 and P3 covered with pubescence.
 Lower orbital margin with 5 or 6 spines, but without additional row of denticles.
 [Inner dorsal margin of exorbital tooth usually with 2 to 6 spinules] - Palm of chela with granules over greater part of surface.
 Meri of P2 and P3 naked.
 Lower orbital margin with 5 or 6 large teeth flanked ventrally by row of small denticles.
 [Inner dorsal margin of exorbital tooth smooth] D. irrorata